 Without warning, the whole building began to tremble and shake.
-Winterbourne grabbed the bottle of crab apple whiskey just as it was about to fall off his desk.
+Winterborne grabbed the bottle of crab apple whiskey just as it was about to fall off his desk.
 The long clock in the corner tumbled over and crashed to the floor, and then as quickly as it began, the shaking stopped.

 “What was that?” exclaimed Molly, “an earthquake?”

-“Yes, it was a quake,” said Winterbourne refilling our whiskey glasses, “common since the Pendlebury Gas Company moved into town.
+“Yes, it was a quake,” said Winterborne refilling our whiskey glasses, “common since the Pendlebury Gas Company moved into town.
 They began injecting compressed river water into an underground geo-thermal hot spot, and that’s when the earthquakes started.”

 “What’s the point of that?”
 I said, “injecting water into a geo-thermal hot spot?”

 “They use a coal powered turbine to compress the river water.
 When they shoot it into the volcanic hot spot, it explodes.
 The chemical reaction from the explosion separates the hydrogen from the oxygen in the water.
 Pendlebury bottles the hydrogen gas as it comes to the surface, and they sell it for fuel.
-Here in Dankwell, most everything is powered by hydrogen gas.
+Here in Dunkwell, most everything is powered by hydrogen gas.
 It’s a powerful fuel.”